DrNoris/Car-Management-System/README.md

   - **Add**: Can add an existing car to a bucket.
   - **Random Generate**: Generates a bucket with a given number of random existing cars.
   - **Empty**: Erase all the data from the bucket.
-  - **Export**: Exports the car from the bucket to a HTML file directly on user's desktop.
+  - **Export**: Exports the cars from the bucket to a HTML file directly on the user's desktop.
 The file opens in the web-browser and it comes with CSS.
 ## Technologies Used
 - C++
 - Qt Framework